loopasam/pixelpotluck/README.md

 - Create the article template from existing article
 - Generate the images using DALL-E 3:
 I need an image for a baba ganush recipe with ratio 16:9 in pixel art style.
 Provide multiple images for me to choose from.
+I need an image for this recipe with ratio 16:9 in pixel art style.
+Provide multiple images for me to choose from.
 - 1280 x 720 pixels in GIMP
 - https://tinypng.com/